 - For Sample requests, select the first rule in the list, and then choose Get new samples.
 Review the results to find any blocked requests.

 Note: AWS WAF randomly selects requests from the first 5,000 requests that your AWS resource received during the specified time range.
 You can specify a sample size of up to 500 requests, and any time range in the previous three hours.

 - Repeat step 4 for each of the remaining rules in your Web ACL.

-Note: You can also use AWS WAF Logging to find the rule ID that triggered the block for your specific HTTP request.
+Note: It's a best practice to use AWS WAF Logging to find the rule ID that triggered the block for your specific HTTP request.

 Reconfigure the rules to enable traffic and prevent false positives

 - Complete the following for each rule that you identified as containing blocked requests:

 Change the Action from Block to Count.